 Next, locate the light blue bar.
 Going from left to right, we are going to add all of your team members to this section.
 Include every stakeholder in your organization, even if they won’t be working directly on the project.

-We find it helpful to use the job title / role in this section, but you could also use stakeholder names instead.
-We tend to use job titles so that this document is useful for someone looking at the matrix who may not be familiar with everybody’s name.
+We find it helpful to use the job title/role in this section, but you could also use stakeholder names instead.
+We tend to use job titles so this document is useful for someone looking at the matrix who may not be familiar with everybody’s name.

 Step 3: Assign R,A,C,I to Each Task